-As default the switches 1 - 4 are in OFF position, i.e. the RS485 bus is not terminated!
+As default the switches 1 - 4 are in OFF position, i.e. the RS485 bus is not terminated and hardware address is 0!
 Activate the termination once at the detector at the end of the RS485 bus line!

 With lower baud rates (e.g. in default setting 9600 baud) and with short data bus lengths < 1 m, usually no termination is necessary.